Battery on a Law Enforcement Officer

-Under Florida Statute section 784.07, you can be convicted of battery on a law enforcement officer if the prosecution is able to prove beyond a reasonable doubt each of the following elements: you intentionally touched or struck a law enforcement officer against their will or caused bodily harm, you knew that the victim was a law enforcement officer, and the law enforcement officer was involved in legally performing their duties when you perpetrated the battery.
+Under Florida Statute section 784.07, you can be convicted of battery on a law enforcement officer if the prosecution is able to show the following facts: you intentionally touched or struck a law enforcement officer against their will or caused bodily harm, you knew that the victim was a law enforcement officer, and the law enforcement officer was involved in legally performing their duties when you perpetrated the battery.

 The definition of a law enforcement officer includes not only police officers but also correctional officers, correctional probation officers, and people working part-time in these roles or other roles related to corrections or probation.
 It also includes federal law enforcement officers and others who enforce laws for the Department of Law Enforcement and the Fish and Wildlife Conservation Commission.